Kingdom of Loango: History

-On the basis of later traditions from the nineteenth and twentieth centuries that linked the founding of Loango to that of Kongo, Phyllis Martin posited a much earlier foundation, the late fourteenth or early fifteenth centuries.
-She then argues that the absence of Loango from early titles of the king of Kongo is evidence that Loango was already independent at that time.
+On the basis of later traditions from the nineteenth and twentieth centuries linking the founding of Loango to that of Kongo, Phyllis Martin posited a much earlier foundation, the late fourteenth or early fifteenth centuries.
+She argues that the absence of Loango from early titles of the king of Kongo is evidence that Loango was already independent at that time.